 Action Needed

-• Support the Scottish Wild Salmon Strategy and Implementation plan 2023 to 2028.
+- Support the positive delivery of the Scottish Wild Salmon Strategy and Implementation Plan 2023-2028.

-• Support measures to reduce impact of aquaculture on wild salmon as outlined in the Vision for Sustainable Aquaculture, in particular actions to ensure salmon are adequately protected in a reformed regulatory framework.
+- Support measures to reduce the impact of aquaculture on wild salmon as outlined in the Vision for Sustainable Aquaculture, in particular actions to ensure salmon are adequately protected in a reformed regulatory framework.

-• Take immediate action to suspend water abstraction when water courses reach critically low levels.
+- Support action to immediately suspend water abstraction when water courses reach critically low levels.

-• Timely delivery of the aims outlined in The River Basin Management Plan for Scotland 2021-2027.
+- Support the delivery of The River Basin Management Plan for Scotland 2021-2027.

 Threats